wasteddesign/ReBuzz/README.md

 1. [.NET 8.0 Desktop Runtime - Windows x64](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.3-windows-x64-installer?cid=getdotnetcore)
 2. [Latest Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)

+## How to build?
+Update references to assemblies included in the ReBuzz installer.

 ## How can I help?
 All the basic functionality is implemented but there many areas to improve.
 In general, contributions are needed in every part of the software, but here are few items to look into: